 Is It Normal for Dogs to Nip?

 “Bite inhibition” is somewhat of a misleading phrase.
-The word “inhibition” means typically something that restrains, blocks, or suppresses.
+The word “inhibition” means typically something that restrains, blocks or suppresses.
 That is only partially true for a dog engaging in bite inhibition.
 Dogs and cats have much more control over biting than you probably realize.
 They don’t just bite down on something with the same force each time.
-That is expected as the dog eats, needing to crunch down with force on a hard biscuit, for example, but with less energy for a tender morsel of dog chow.
+As the dog eats, that is expected, needing to crunch down with pressure on a hard biscuit, for example, but with less energy for a tender morsel of dog chow.
 But dogs use this same adjustment when biting others, including humans and different dogs.
 So how do you stop your dog biting?

 Evelyn Pang and Hilary Louie, authors of the book Good Dog!: Kids Teach Kids About Dog Behavior and Training, explain that bite inhibition is when your dog bites down on you, without pushing in with its teeth.
 Mostly, it is mouthing or nipping you.
 Puppies do this a lot, nipping at your heels and other places.
 In the case of puppies, young dogs are often just playfully exploring their environment.
 Nipping is one way to test the waters in terms of using their teeth and mouth and seeing how others will react.

 How Do I Get My Dog to Stop Nipping?